 Questions & Answers: Instances & virtual machines

-How can I allocate more resources (for example RAM memory) to a running instance?[faq_instances_2]
+How can I allocate more resources to a running instance?[faq_instances_2]

 Note: For this purpose the instance is stopped for a short time!